BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 What the future holds?
 ----------------------

-Apparently, Putin's government has a long-term roadmap for achieving "internet sovereignty" - i.e., establishment of total control over internet.
+Apparently, Putin's government has a long-term roadmap for achieving "internet sovereignty" - i.e., establishment of total control and censorship over [Runet](https://en.wikipedia.org/wiki/Runet).

-Currently, popular VPN providers, such as NordVPN, are using an advanced VPN protocol, called [WireGuard](https://en.wikipedia.org/wiki/WireGuard).

-September, 3rd, multiple popular VPN providers [were blocked by Russian government](https://habr.com/ru/news/t/576128/).
-I don't have any inside information on the exact mechanism of blockade, but there are [opinions](https://zona.media/article/2021/09/13/rknvsvpn) that the whole WireGuard protocol is being blocked.
-WireGuard is supported by the Linux kernel and has a tiny codebase.
+On September, 3rd, multiple popular VPN providers [were blocked by Russian government](https://habr.com/ru/news/t/576128/).
+I don't have any inside information on the exact mechanism of blockade, but there are [opinions](https://zona.media/article/2021/09/13/rknvsvpn) that popular VPN providers, such as NordVPN, are using an advanced VPN protocol, called [WireGuard](https://en.wikipedia.org/wiki/WireGuard), and the whole WireGuard protocol is being blocked.
+WireGuard is a nicer, slimmer VPN protocol than OpenVPN or IPsec, it is natively supported by the Linux kernel and has a tiny codebase.

-Starting from 2018, internet providers in Russia are forced to purchase Deep Package Inspection (DPI) equipment that allows control over unwanted traffic.
+Starting from 2018, internet providers in Russia are forced to purchase Deep Package Inspection (DPI) equipment that allows to intercept unwanted traffic.
 It seems that its country-wide adoption is planned by the Russian government.
-After that we can expect that other types of protocols (e.g. such as Distributed Hash Tables) may be blocked partially or completely.
+After that we can expect that other types of protocols (e.g. such as Distributed Hash Tables, used in Torrents) may be blocked partially or completely.

+Currently, it is a good practice to change the VPN port to a non-well-known one, as DPI is often not really used thus far, and internet service providers often just block traffic by the port number, not by actual inspection of package headers.
+Don't relax just yet, though - things are getting worse, and they'll come after us sooner or later.

 References
 ----------